VishalS2005/JavaBasics/README.md

 - __ArrayList__
   - Assignment8/DNA.java
-    - Driver.java to compile and execute
+    - Assignment8/Driver.java to compile and execute
-    - Profile.java is a class that has Profile objects
+    - Assignment8/Profile.java is a class that has Profile objects
-    - STR.java is a class that has STR objects
+    - Assignment8/STR.java is a class that has STR objects
-    - Text files provided can be used as inputs for certain methods
+    - Assignment8/Text files provided can be used as inputs for certain methods
   - Assignment9/StopAndFrisk.java
-    - Driver.java to compile and execute
+    - Assignment9/Driver.java to compile and execute
-    - SFRecord.java is a class that has SFRecord objects
+    - Assignment9/SFRecord.java is a class that has SFRecord objects
-    - SFYear.java is a class that has SFYear objects
+    - Assignment9/SFYear.java is a class that has SFYear objects
-    - Data from CSV files are taken from NYPD Data
+    - Assignment9/Data from CSV files are taken from NYPD Data

 ## Installation